 Negotiate discounts

-While Airbnb prices are set by the host, there’s room for negotiation, especially for longer stays or during the off-season.
+Negotiating an Airbnb discount with the host is an easy way to save big money, especially for longer stays or during the off-season.
 Be polite and inquire about discounts for extended stays or last-minute bookings.

 Leverage Facebook groups